The structure of connected (graded) Hopf algebras revisited: Preliminaries

 For a word $u$ of length $\geq2$, define $u_R\in \langle X\rangle $ to be the lexicographically largest proper suffix of $u$ and define $u_L\in \langle X\rangle $ by the decomposition $u=u_Lu_R$.
 The pair of words is called the {\em Shirshov factorization} of $u$.
 As an example, $\sh(x_2^2x_1x_2x_1)=(x_2^2x_1,x_2x_1)$.

-Lyndon words share many excellent combinatorial properties, we collect below some of them for reader's interests.
-Due to the different favor of the definition of the lexicographic order in literatures, the statements that presented may be adjusted accordingly from the given references.
+Lyndon words enjoy many excellent combinatorial properties, we collect below some of them for reader's interests.
+Due to the different flavors of the definition of the lexicographic order in literature, the statements that we present are adjusted accordingly from the given references.